sanity-io/sanity-plugin-mux-input/README.md

 ```

 If `encoding_tier: 'smart'`, editors can still choose to use the `baseline` encoding tier on a per-video basis when uploading new assets.

+More information on the feature is available on Mux's [documentation](https://docs.mux.com/guides/use-encoding-tiers).
+Also, read more on the feature announcement on Mux's [blog](https://www.mux.com/blog/our-next-pricing-lever-baseline-on-demand-assets-with-free-video-encoding)

 ## Contributing